splunk/public-o11y-docs/sp-oncall/spoc-integrations/googlevoice-integration.rst

 Google Voice integration for Splunk On-Call
 **********************************************************

-One number customers can call in order to page on-call support using Google Voice.
+Create a phone number customers can call to page on-call support using Google Voice.

 Requirements
 ===============